Why is HIV so dangerous?

 Listed underneath are the most normal means to transmit HIV:

-Unprotected sex tops the record of the most typical mode of HIV transmission.
+- Unprotected sex tops the record of the most typical mode of HIV transmission.
 In the event that an individual participates in sexual intercourse with an HIV patient, he or she will likewise get the virus.
-The body fluids put forth throughout the sexual intercouse act as transporters of the virus.
-Anal, oral, or vaginal sexual with somebody who is HIV positive will also make you positive with the infection.
+The body fluids put forth throughout the sexual intercourse act as transporters of the virus.
+Anal, oral, or vaginal sex with somebody who is HIV positive will also make you positive with the infection.

 I trust with the qualified information above, more people can open their brains and acknowledge how severe, and even deadly, HIV is.
 We may as well all look out for our health and always be safe and cautious each time we do something.